Nilesh8817/Data-Science/Travel Insurance claim/README.md

 Wrongly denying a genuine claim could lead to lawsuits against the company and approving the wrong claim would lead to a loss.
 Automatically predicting the claims could lead to a lot of benefits and solve some other supplementary problems too.
 As a team of data scientists consulting for SafeTravel Inc, you are now responsible for meeting their business outcomes.

+This project entails creating a model that can predict for whether a customer can claim for Travel Insurance or not

 ## Dataset Description

 A file consists of data corresponding to 50552 columns which are 50552 customers and of 12 Features (Columns).
 Following are the features of the dataset